LG QNED86TSA 2024 – Quantum Dot colour on a budget (AV review)

 This is also important as this year marks the start of the new Re-New WebOS upgrade program.
 Purchasers will receive five versions of WebOS (including WebOS24) over five years; for example, WebOS 28 will come to this TV.
 LG has also committed to more regular security patches.

-This is a Mini-LED Edge-lit IPS panel
+This is a Edge-lit IPS panel

-This means a row of mini-LEDs on the bottom edge of the frame.
+This means a row of LEDs on the bottom edge of the frame.
 An optical plastic backplane transmits light.
 It has local dimming, meaning the edge-lit LEDs can be on or off in defined banks.
 This is not to be confused with dimming zones offering far more granular control.
 Below (L to R): Edge-lit like this TV, Full array local dimming, and mini-LED with zones (like QNED91 2024).

 This saves considerable cost over a mini-LED full array with dimming zones (thousands of LEDS light the screen from the back instead of the edge).
 Many Samsung TVs are edge-lit, including Frame, Serif, Crystal and its entry-level QN85D mini-LED.
 Note that no Samsung TV supports Dolby Vision.
 Read Dolby Vision, HDR and SDR TV – a huge difference.